Seeing the forest and the tree: Building representations of both individual and collective dynamics with transformers: Neural Experiments

 We also performed the generalization across time experiments.
 We divide the dataset such that the first $50\%$ data in time is used for training, while the rest $50\%$ data in time is used for testing.
 As shown in Table.\ref{table:appendix_time}, the temporal generalization performance is subpar in general, indicating that dynamics plays an important factor for the model's training.
 It remains unexplored whether the model would perform differently on free-behaviour datasets.

-\paragraph{Method stability} To examine our method's decoding stability across different random seeds, we repeated the Mihi-Chewie (T=2) decoding experiments over five random seeds, and computed the resulting mean accuracy and standard deviation as below.
-The results suggest that \ours provides relatively stable performance across different random seeds.
+\paragraph{Method stability and sensitivity to the ordering of channels} To examine our method's decoding stability across different random seeds, we repeated the Mihi-Chewie (T=2) decoding experiments over five random seeds, and computed the resulting mean accuracy and standard deviation as below (the ``without perm" row).
+Furthermore, to better understand the sensitivity of the method to channel ordering, we repeated our experiments with the whole model re-trained based on a permuted ordering of neurons for the same five different random seeds.
+The resulting mean accuracy and standard deviation are computed in the ``with perm" row.
+The results suggest that \ours provides relatively stable performance across different random seeds and different orders of input channels.